Last Updated on 27 January 2026 by Cycloscope

 2. Dedza to Cape Maclear – 126km

-From Golumoti you’ll get onto the road to Cape Mclear and Monkey Bay, quite a lot of potholes but not a problem on a bicycle.
-You have the chance to shortcut it along the like, where you’ll ride some sandy tracks through fishermen’s villages.
+From Golumoti, you’ll get onto the road to Cape Mclear and Monkey Bay, which has quite a lot of potholes, but not a problem on a bicycle.
+You have the chance to shortcut it along the way, where you’ll ride some sandy tracks through fishermen’s villages.

-Monkey Bay is the main port of the Ilala Ferry, here you could change plans and take the boat to Likoma or somewhere north (Nkhotakota is a great choice) and join the north route described above.
+Monkey Bay is the main port of the Ilala Ferry.
+Here, you could change plans and take the boat to Likoma or to somewhere north (Nkhotakota is a great choice), then join the north route described above.
 Monkey Bay is a crocodile area, especially in the dry season, so be careful when swimming.

-To get to Cape Maclear you’ll have to cycle up a short but steep hill, totally worth it.
-Cape Maclear is the most beautiful place on the southern shores of Lake Malawi, worth spending a few days here.
-Cape Maclear is where I took my PADI diving license, a great place for beginners.
+To get to Cape Maclear, you’ll have to cycle up a short but steep hill, which is totally worth it.
+Cape Maclear is the most beautiful place on the southern shores of Lake Malawi, and it is worth spending a few days here.
+Cape Maclear is where I took my PADI diving license.
+It is a great place for beginners.

-A visit to the Islands of Domwe and Thumbi is just a short kayaking distance away, very wild and beautiful.
+A visit to the Islands of Domwe and Thumbi is just a short kayaking distance away; they are very wild and beautiful.

 3. Cape Maclear to Zomba – 260km

-There are definitely shorter for cycle tourers to get from Cape Maclear to Zomba, since this route is quite short though, we propose a longer way that allows the bikepackers to get off the tar road and experience some more rural Malawi.
+There are definitely shorter ways for cycle tourers to get from Cape Maclear to Zomba, since this route is quite short.
+We propose a longer route that lets the bikepackers get off the tar road and experience more rural Malawi.

-This cycle route takes you around Mangochi mountain reserve and along Liwonde National Park, before traversing the beautiful valley of Machinga and arriving in Zomba.
+This cycle route takes you around the Mangochi mountain reserve and along Liwonde National Park before traversing the beautiful valley of Machinga and arriving in Zomba.

-Zomba town is located at the foot of the scenic Zomba Plateau, worth climbing up there for the views and maybe some hikes.
+Zomba town is located at the foot of the scenic Zomba Plateau, which is worth climbing up for the views and maybe some hikes.

 4. The Mulanje Loop and Blantyre – 228km